 Although a majority of our revenues and expenses are denominated in U.S. dollars, our operational headquarters are in Taiwan and we report our financial results in NT dollars.
 This annual report contains translations of NT dollar amounts into U.S. dollar amounts at specific rates solely for the convenience of the reader.
-The translations of NT dollar amounts into U.S. dollar amounts in this annual report are based on the noon buying rate in the City of New York for cable transfers of the NT dollar amounts to U.S. dollar amounts to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this annual report were made at a rate of NT\$32.76 to US\$1.00, the noon buying rate in effect as of December 31, 2008.
+The translations of NT dollar amounts into U.S. dollar amounts in this annual report are based on the noon buying rate in the City of New York for cable transfers of the NT dollar as certified for customs purposes by the Federal Reserve Bank of New York.
+Unless otherwise noted, all translations from NT dollar amounts to U.S. dollar amounts and from U.S. dollar amounts to NT dollar amounts in this annual report were made at a rate of NT\$32.76 to US\$1.00, the noon buying rate in effect as of December 31, 2008.
 On June 30, 2009, the noon buying rate was NT\$32.77 to US\$1.00.